AndyWalker81/pands-project2021/README.md

                plt.show()
 ```

 Whilst this approach does generate scatter plots with the correct data, each variable for each class of *Iris* must be typed out manually and cross-referenced to ensure that each variable is included against each other.
-This could lead to errors if a variable was accidently omitted or inputted incorrectly.
+This could lead to errors if a variable was accidently omitted or inputted incorrectly; it was felt there is a high possibility of this happening due to the repetative nature of the inputting of the names of variables.
 Furthermore, whilst Fisher's *Iris* data set is relatively small with four numeric variables used, it is recognised that a larger data set might have been used.
 The code used in the final version of the program would allow further columns of data to be added and would be able to generate further scatter plots with relative ease with relative minor additions to the code.
 For example, if a new colummn was added and a new column heading was defined, a new function could simply be added with just the value of 'a' being increased by 1 and new filenames for the .png files being defined.
 However, using the example code from the earlier iteration would mean the manual entry and cross-referencing of variable names with a higher risk of error being made - the more variables used in the data set, the more difficult this would become.

 #### 12. Output a Pairplot